The Roadmap

 - A set of actionable recommendations for research, policy, and practice.

 The Roadmap is distinctive in how it approaches the challenge of transformation.
-Rather than simply extrapolating from current trends, it uses carefully constructed future scenarios and an expert Agrifood Calculator to help stakeholders explore different possible pathways to net zero.
-This approach allows us to identify interventions that add up to reach net zero without compromising on UK self-sufficiency, that could work across multiple possible futures.
+Rather than simply extrapolating from current trends, it uses carefully constructed future scenarios and an expert Future Food Calculator to help stakeholders explore different possible pathways to net zero.
+This approach allows us to identify interventions that add up to reach net zero without making the UK less self-sufficient, and which could work across multiple possible futures.

 How is it being developed?